Supersingular K3 Surfaces are Unirational: Supersingular K3 surfaces are unirational

 \begin{Remark} Naively, one might expect that K3 surfaces of Picard rank $\geq\rho$ form a codimension $\rho$ subset inside the moduli space.
-This expectation is fulfilled for singular K3 surfaces ($\rho=20$), since they are defined over $\overline{\FF}_p$.
+This expectation is fulfilled for singular K3 surfaces ($\rho=20$), since they form a countable set.
 But then, one would expect that K3 surfaces with $\rho=22$ should not exist at all, and the fact that they come in $9$-dimensional families is even more puzzling.
 However, by Theorem \ref{thm:correspondences}, there exists only one supersingular K3 surface in every positive characteristic up to purely inseparable isogeny.
 By Proposition \ref{prop: spread out}, these isogenies come in families, which gives an explanation why supersingular K3 surfaces form $9$-dimensional moduli spaces. \end{Remark}